xhente/omv-regen/README.md

 ```
 _______________________________________________________________________________

-              HELP FOR USING OMV-REGEN    (BACKUP AND REGENERATE)
+              HELP FOR USING OMV-REGEN    (BACKUP AND REGENERA)

   - omv-regen   regenerates an OMV system from a clean install by restoring the
     existing configurations to the original system.